 Prior to attending the Harvard School of Public Health, Tari Owi worked as a Research Analyst at Thomson Reuters (now Truven Health Analytics) Healthcare & Science outcomes research department.
 At Reuters, Tari was responsible for data analysis and coordinating project teams made up of researchers, statisticians, economists, and analysts working primarily on cost modeling and treatment pattern outcomes projections for pharmaceutical clients and Fortune 500 firms.
 Tari also worked for the Director of Health Information Exchange at the Office of the National Coordinator (ONC) for Health Information Technology in the Office of the Secretary at the United States Department of Health and Human Services.
 At ONC, Tari staffed the Information Exchange Workgroup of the Health Information Technology Policy Committee, as well as worked directly with state health departments using electronic medical records at immunization registries and critical access hospitals.
 Since beginning at HSPH, Tari has continued to work in the health IT space as a research assistant for Health IT expert and Associate Professor Dr. Ashish Jha.
 Tari holds a BA in Political Science with an Interdisciplinary Concentration in Health Politics and Policy from Yale University.

-Emilie graduated with a B.S. in Psychobiology and Minor in Public Health from UCLA.
-She then joined ZS Associates in San Francisco, where for about 2 years she focused on quantitative and qualitative market research in oncology to improve understanding of trends in share fluctuations, drivers of physician behavior, and product use.
-She also worked on restructuring the early stages of a reimbursement experience tracker for a pharmaceutical company and identifying innovative marketing strategies that would resonate in the health care space.
-In addition to her school work, Emilie is currently working for a local start-up that is developing an innovative education delivery platform, focusing on patient education to enhance health outcomes.
 Emilie describes coming to the Harvard School of Public Health as an incredible experience: “Beyond academics, HSPH brings together people who are constantly looking for ways to improve health care from every perspective.
 What we learn in the classroom is directly applicable to conversations and ideas about how to bring positive change to the system.
 The faculty and students are a wealth of information and are open to sharing their thoughts and experiences.”
-During her two years at HSPH and beyond, Emilie says she hopes to “take part in the health care revolution, with the intent on improving health outcomes through increasing patient engagement and improving the health delivery process.”
+After her time at HSPH, Emilie says she hopes to “take part in the health care revolution, with the intent on improving health outcomes through increasing patient engagement and improving chronic disease management.”

 Brian Walker, 2014 Master of